paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 | Enet + 10-fold CV   | 19.97        | 2.73                         | 15.27            | 0.0121      |
 | Enet + Expanding CV | 19.89        | 2.91                         | 17.61            | 0.0163      |

 The results reveal that one-month forward expanding window nested cross-validation delivers the most accurate forecasts.

 Is it possible to turn this more accurate forecasts in a profitable trading strategy?
 The figure below answers this question.
-In the panel A, I draw one-month forward forecasts of the Elastic Net model versus realized S&P 500 index returns.
-As [Campbell and Thomson (2008)](rfs.oxfordjournals.org/cgi/doi/10.1093/rfs/hhm055) notice, even a small imporvement in forecasting accuracy might result sizable economic effects.
+In panel A, I draw one-month forward forecasts of the Elastic Net model versus realized S&P 500 index returns.
+As [Campbell and Thomson (2008)](rfs.oxfordjournals.org/cgi/doi/10.1093/rfs/hhm055) notice, even a small improvement in forecasting accuracy might result in sizable economic effects.
 I use these return forecasts to construct a simple strategy.
 The strategy enters the S&P 500 index when the forecasted return is above 0.
 Otherwise, the strategy's position in the index is zero.
 The corresponding position dynamics is depicted in panel B of the figure.
 Finally, panel C shows the value of one dollar invested in 1966 in the S&P 500 index and the market timing strategy based on the Elastic Net model.
 The strategy results in around 2 times higher wealth by the end of the period than pure S&P 500 index.
 One dollar invested in the strategy turns into 10 dollars.
-In comparison, S&P 500 strategy turns into around 5 dollars.
+In comparison, the S&P 500 strategy turns into around 5 dollars.

 ##### Figure: Performance of Elastic Net Strategy with One-Month Ahead Expanding Window Nested Cross-Validation:
 ![perf2](figures/enet.png "Elastic Net - with Expanding Window Cross-Validation")